drjdn/ocaml_c_pkg/README.md

 ```

 this will create a subdirectory called `pkg/` with the generated C code,
-`main.c` and Makefile.
-To build the created package:
+`main.c` and `Makefile`.
+To build the package:

 ```bash
 $ cd pkg
 $ make
 ```

-If the package doesn't build it likely means that the OCaml bytecode runtime
+If the build fails it likely means that the OCaml bytecode runtime isn't
-isn't supported on your particular platform.
-In theory this should work on any
+supported on your particular platform.
+In theory this should work on any system
-system with a functioning C compiler.
+with a functioning C compiler.

 License
 -------